OJB10/cs50_final_project/README.md

 │   └── README.md            # Frontend-specific documentation
 │
 ├── LICENSE                  # Proprietary License
 └── README.md               # Project overview (this file)
 ```

+## Troubleshooting

+- Ensure no other application is using ports 5000 or 3000
+- If npm start fails, try deleting node_modules and running npm install again

+## Future Enhancements

+- Implementing search and filtering functionality for tickets
+- Adding authentication and role-based access control
+- Introducing pagination for large datasets

 ## License

 This project is proprietary software owned by Ollie Brand.
 Copyright (c) 2024.
 All rights reserved.

 A limited license is granted solely to Harvard CS50x staff for project evaluation and academic assessment purposes.
-See the [LICENSE](/LICENSE) file for details.
+See the LICENSE file for details.